matteoferla/crysalin/README.md

 ## StrepTag

+Initially, I removed the streptag from the designs, but this was determined to be unnecessary and unhelpful.

 The StrepTag is an 8+ residue tag that binds to Streptavidin.
 Some constructs retain the tag, others don't.
 I did not remove it from the templates as I did not want its rediscovey to be a factor in the ranking.
 However, it causes issues.
 The sequence between 149:A and 159:A (inclusives) is `NWSHPQFEKRP`.

 * Complex minimised: -1974.9 kcal/mol
 * Monomer extracted: -773.9 kcal/mol
 * Tag extracted: +9.5 kcal/mol